Baba Amte: Dedicated works

 Trained in law, he developed a successful legal practice in Wardha.
 He soon became involved in the Indian independence movement and, in 1942, began working as a defense lawyer for Indian leaders imprisoned by the colonial government for their involvement in the Quit India movement.
 He spent some time at Sevagram, at the ashram started by Mahatma Gandhi and became a follower of Gandhism.
 He practiced Gandhism by engaging in yarn spinning using a charkha and wearing khadi.
-When Gandhi got to know that Dr. Amte had defended a girl from the lewd taunts of some British soldiers, Gandhi gave him the name – Abhay Sadhak (Fearless Seeker of Truth).
+When Gandhi came to know that Dr. Amte had defended a girl from the lewd taunts of some British soldiers, Gandhi gave him the name – Abhay Sadhak (Fearless Seeker of Truth).

-However one day his encounter with a living corpse and leprosy patient Tulshiram, filled him with fear.
-Amte, who never feared for anything till that incident and who fought one time with British men to save the honour of an Indian lady and was also challenged by sweepers of Warora to clean the gutters, was quivered in fright on seeing plight of Tulshiram.
-However, Amte wanted to create a thinking and understanding that leprosy patients can be truly helped only when a society is free of "Mental Leprosy"-fear and wrong understanding associated with disease.
-To dispel this thinking he once injected himself with bacilli from a patient, to prove the ailment was not highly contagious.
-In those days, people with leprosy suffered a social stigma and Indian society disowned these people.
-Amte strove to dispel the widespread belief that leprosy was highly contagious; he even allowed bacilli from a leper to be injected into him as part of an experiment aimed at proving that leprosy was not highly contagious.
+However, one day his encounter with a leprosy patient Tulshiram, who was a veritable living corpse, filled him with fear.
+Amte, who had until that point never feared anything and had bravely fought British soldiers to save the honour of a girl, quivered with fright at Tulshiram's plight.
+Thereafter, Amte strove to establish the thought that leprosy patients could only be truly helped when the society is freed of "Leprosy of the mind" - the fear of the disease, and wrong interpretations thereof.
+To dispel this entrenched fear, he once injected himself with bacilli from a leprosy patient, to prove that the ailment was not highly contagious as was the belief prevailing at the time.
+In those days, people with leprosy suffered a social stigma and the Indian society disowned these people.
 But Baba Amte and his wife used to prioritise the care and treatment and mainstreaming those affected by the dreaded disease of leprosy and lived amongst the affected and ensured that they got exemplary medical care which ended the scourge of the disease for them.
 For the rehabilitated and cured patients he arranged vocational training and small-scale manufacturing of handicrafts and got things crafted by them.
 He struggled and tried to remove the stigma and ignorance surrounding the treatment of leprosy as a disease.